Below please find CountyCare’s Clinical Practice Guidelines.

 US Preventive Services Task Force

-CountyCare expects that a complete health history and physical examination is given to each member initially within the first year of enrollment and every 1-3 years thereafter, or as indicated by need and clinical care guidelines.
+CountyCare expects that a complete health history and physical examination 1 is provided to each member initially within the first year of enrollment and every 1-3 years thereafter, or as indicated by need and clinical care guidelines.
 For those aged 65 and older, a complete health history and physical examination should be conducted annually.
-With each health history and physical examination, screening, counseling and immunization should be provided in accordance with national medical organizations’ guidelines
+With each health history and physical examination, screening, counseling, and immunization should be provided in accordance with national medical organizations’ guidelines.

 Pediatric: General